Dreamstone Activities

 Dreamstone Tourney

 This is a no-frills, double-elimination tournament, open to any fighter and any weapon style.
-Bring your best, and try to join the list of legends that have achieved victory on this field.
+Bring your best, and join the list of legends that have achieved victory on this field.

 Great Weapons Tourney

-Bring your full gauntlets and your favorite great weapon, and show the populace your love for the big armaments.
+Bring your full gauntlets and favorite great weapons.
+Show your love for big armaments!

 Rapier Combat